openhive-network/haf_api_node/README.md

 - .env.dev *(for the developer stage)*
 - .env.prod *(for the production stage)*

-The environment files specify the versions of images and ports used by applications, as well as the network definition, which varies depending on the version of the environment being run.
+The environment files specify the versions of images and ports used by applications, as well as the network definition, which vary depending on the version of the environment being run.

-This example deployment assumes that haf-datadir local subdirecory can be directly used as HAF instance data directory, by specifying actual path in environment file.
+This example deployment assumes that the haf-datadir local subdirecory can be directly used as a HAF instance data directory, by specifying the actual path in its environment file.

-As usually, if you want to perform replay, you have to put a block_log file into `haf-datadir/blockchain` and specify --replay option to the Hived startup options (see ARGUMENTS variable definition in the example env files).
+As usual, if you want to perform a replay, you have to put a block_log file into the `haf-datadir/blockchain` directroy and specify the --replay option an a hived startup option (see ARGUMENTS variable definition in the example env files).

 # System Requirements